-At Green Olive, we are passionate about health and wellbeing, so we thought we’d write about some simple but often-forgotten aspects of children’s health!
+At Green Olive at Red Hill, we are passionate about health and wellbeing, so we thought we’d write about some simple but often-forgotten aspects of children’s health!
 In this blog, we’ll give you some tips and tricks on how to get your kids eating healthier, exercising more and spending less time on screens!
 We hope you’ll learn something that you can use in your own family’s life.

 The Australian Dietary Guidelines recommend that for kids to grow, develop and live healthy lives, they should eat a range of different foods from each of these five food groups: vegetables, fruit, grains, lean meats, and dairy, with emphasis on the fruit and vegetables groups making up the main component of children's’ diets.
 Despite these recommendations, the Australian Institue of Health and Welfare has found that only 2.5% of children aged 5–14 and 3.3% of people aged 15–24 eat enough fruit and vegetables.
 So how can we get our kids to eat more of these healthy foods?
 There is a growing body of evidence showing us that the key to getting kids to eat more fruit and vegetables is to involve them in the process of growing, harvesting and cooking these foods.
 One study found that after participating in an after school gardening program, there was a significantly larger number of children reporting that they ate vegetables everyday than there was before the gardening program.
 Another study found that there was a reported increased snacking preference for fruits and vegetables among kids after participating in gardening programs at school.
 Planting and looking after their own fruit and vegetable plants can give children a sense of pride and confidence and can also be a fun and stimulating activity that encourages them to have a bigger part in making choices about their food and eating habits.